 We are firm believers that to learn how to be a good journalist, you need lots of practical opportunities to work on real journalism.
 A summer placement will help you to further develop your employability skills, build relationships with industry contacts and further expand your portfolio.

-*These are optional opportunities, which can be taken up each summer subject to passing that year.
+*These are optional opportunities, which can be taken up each summer following your first and second years of study, subject to passing that year.

 — School of Journalism (@TheJournoSchool) January 3, 2021